 Step #1: Gather ingredients and preheat oven to 350°F

-Step #2: Prepare dough mix by whisking eggs, water, and coconut oil in a large mixing bowl.
-Add Simple Mills Bread Mix and coconut sugar and stir well until combined.
+Step #2: Prepare dough mix by whisking eggs, ¼ cup plus 1 tsp. water, and 2 tbsp. melted and cooled coconut oil in a large mixing bowl.
+Add Simple Mills bread mix and ½ tbsp. coconut sugar and stir well until combined.
 Then add apple cider vinegar and mix again until combined into a dough.
 Set aside.

 Step #3: Next, prepare the cinnamon roll filling.
-In a medium-sized bowl, whisk together the cinnamon, coconut oil, coconut sugar, and vanilla extract until well combined.
+In a medium-sized bowl, whisk together the 2 tbsp. cinnamon, ¼ cup melted and cooled coconut oil, ⅓ cup coconut sugar, and ½ tbsp. vanilla extract until well combined.

 Step #4: Next, form the dough.
-Place a large piece of parchment paper on the counter and add 1-2 tablespoons gluten-free flour, evenly spreading the flour to cover the surface.
-Place the ball of dough in the center of the parchment paper.
+Place a large piece of parchment paper on the counter and add 1-2 tablespoons of almond flour, evenly spreading the flour to cover the surface.
+Place the ball of dough to the center of the parchment paper.
 Using a flour-coated rolling pin or drinking glass, roll out the dough into a ½ -inch thick rectangle.

 Step #5: Spread the filling.
 Using a brush, silicone spatula, or back of a spoon, evenly spread the cinnamon filling on the dough, leaving ½ -inch space from the edges.